StenioVenancius/Componente-de-Resultado/Readme.md

 ## EN
 ------------------------------------------------------------------------------------------------------------------------------------------------

-# Frontend Mentor - QR code component solution
+# Frontend Mentor - Results Summary Component
 Hello! <br>
 Welcome to my solution to the Results Summary Component challenge in Frontend Mentor (https://www.frontendmentor.io/challenges/results-summary-component-CE_K6s0maV/hub).
 This Readme will serve as your guide to understanding this project; it will be based on the template provided by the Frontend Mentor platform itself.
 <br>